 What is Thin-Set?

 Thin-set mortar is like Portland Cement, only thinner.
 It’s a mixture of cement, finely graded sand, and a water-retention compound that allows the cement to properly hydrate.
 You’ll find thin-set sold with the words “thin set cement”, “thin-set mortar”, “dryset mortar”, and “drybond mortar”.
 Whatever name you find it as, we’re talking about the same thing.
 Thinset is designed to adhere well in a thin layer that’s typically not greater than 3/16″ thick.
 Thinset also provides structural support so that very minor adjustments in height can be made.

-There’s also a medium bed thin set mortar which is a variation that’s used for slightly larger applications.
+There’s also a medium bed (also known as LFT or LHT) thin set mortar which is a variation that’s used for slightly larger applications.
 This is used with large, heavy or thick tiles.
 Then there’s yet another variation of thin set for thick-bed installations.
 Thick bed installations generally are based on the traditional method of packing a mortar bed of a surface before installing the tile.
 The tile can be adhered to the mortar bed either while the mortar bed is beginning to dry or after the mortar bed has cured.